alessandrobelli/alessandrobelli/README.md

 ## Current Projects
 - 🔭 Working on [OpenQDA](https://www.openqda.org).
-- 🎓 Learning Unreal Engine 5 and Houdini.
+- 🔫 Implementing shooting techniques in C++.
+[Here is the repository](https://github.com/alessandrobelli/TPS-Study) and [here is the article about it](https://alessandrobelli.it/creating-fortnite-shooting-cpp/).

 ## Upcoming Projects
-- 🌱 Actively write on my website.
-I want to do it regularly.
+- 🌱 Documenting my coding techniques and continuos learning.

 ## Past Projects
 - 🔴 [MeSort](https://github.com/zemki/mesort/)